FeLoe/stbb/content/authors/Henrik/_index.md

 ---
 # Display name
-title: Henrik Taylor
+title: Henric Taylor

-author: Henrik
+author: Henric

 # Is this the primary user of the site?
 superuser: false